gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 {{% figure src="can-bus-tvs-diodes-littelfuse-sm24canb-block-diagram-and-application-example.png" width="600px" caption="Block diagram and application example for the CAN bus AQ24CANFD TVS diode from LittelFuse.
 Image from <https://www.littelfuse.com/~/media/electronics/datasheets/tvs_diode_arrays/littelfuse_tvs_diode_array_aq24canfd_datasheet.pdf.pdf>, acquired 2021-04-27." %}}

-## CAN Controller Mailboxes

-Many microcontroller CAN peripherals contain CAN _mailboxes_.
-A mailbox is a storage place in hardware for a CAN frame (message) which is either being sent or received.
-Microcontrollers typically have 4-16 mailboxes, with them being a mixture of fixed transmit or receive mailboxes, or having the ability of configure each mailbox as either for transmit or receive..
-The concept of a _mailbox_ significantly reduces the CPU load on the microcontroller when transmitting and receiving CAN frames of interest.
-To send CAN frames, you will need to use at least one mailbox, but you can have multiple if needed.
-Multiple transmit mailboxes can be useful if you want to schedule multiple frames for transmission on the bus, and also provide a  priority (higher priority frames will be sent first).

-Receive mailboxes are configured with a receive mask that filter incoming frames.
-Only incoming frames which pass the filter are stored in the mailbox.
-The typical process is as follows:

-.
-The frame ID is ANDed with the mask from the first receive mailbox.
-.
-The masked frame ID is then compared with the filter value for the first receive mailbox.
-.
-If the filter matches, the frame is accepted and the logic terminates here.
-.
-If the filter does not match, steps 1-3 are tried with the next receive mailbox.
-.
-If no matches occur, the frame is discarded.

-### Real Mailbox Examples

-* CANmodule-III is a HDL CAN controller module which has 16 receive mailboxes and 8 transmit mailboxes[^bib-design-reuse-embedded-can-bus-controller].
-* STM32F microcontrollers with CAN peripherals have a number and transmit/receive mailboxes.

 ## NoCAN

 NoCAN is a communications protocol that is **built on-top of the CAN bus**.
 It provides a layer of abstraction on-top of a 125kHz CAN bus which adds _publish-subscribe based messaging_ and _automated address assignment_.
 With many wireless options available for IoT devices, NoCAN was borne out the idea that there is a need for an easy-to-use wired communications solution for IoT devices.
 The protocol was created by Omzlo and was [funded in part by a KickStarter campaign](https://www.kickstarter.com/projects/1242572682/nocan-the-wired-iot-platform-for-makers) in 2019.